Skip to main content

 Provider id Install target

-sqlite kl-sqlite-storage
+sqlite kl-plugin-storage-sqlite

-mysql kl-mysql-storage
+mysql kl-plugin-storage-mysql

 The alias map lives in PROVIDER_ALIASES in src/sdk/plugins/index.ts and is exported so downstream tasks and tests can reference it directly.